-While some countries convict people for blasphemy and tighten laws concerning insulting religions, the Netherlands aims to strike blasphemy from the books.
-But the Dutch are going to make one royal exception.
+While some countries are convicting people for blasphemy and tightening laws concerning insulting religions, the Netherlands aims to strike blasphemy from the books.

 Blasphemy has been illegal in the Netherlands since 1932.
 But it's been decades since the statue has seen the light of a courtroom - the last time anyone was convicted of "offensive blasphemy" was in 1968.

 Now, the Dutch government would like to remove the law entirely.
 The Dutch parliament in The Hague has suggested abolishing section 147, under which blasphemy becomes a punishable offense.
-Any insults lobbed at the Dutch Queen Beatrix, however, shall continue to be a punishable offense.
+This will have no effect on lese-majesty: Any insults lobbed at the Dutch Queen Beatrix will continue to be a punishable offense.

 The desire to remove section 147 has been brewing for years, said Markus Wilp, a political analyst at the Center for Dutch Studies at the University of Münster.
 Yet through an unusual political constellation, Prime Minister Mark Rutte had been kept from turning the plan into law.
 Until April of this year Rutte had to take into consideration the desires of the Reformed Political Party (SGP), an association of orthodox Protestants, which had been present in the Dutch parliament for quite some time but had never received more than three seats.